How To Become An Electrician In 2020 - 2021

 The IEE Wiring Regulations are the British standard to which all commercial, domestic and industrial electrical installation works must comply.
 You can gain this qualification through your local college or any other course provider.
 Usually it is a short, four-five day course with an online assessment at the end.

-- City & Guilds Level 3 Certificate in Inspection, Testing and Certification of Electrical Installations (2391-10).
+- C&G 2391-52 Level 3 Award in Initial and Periodic Inspection and Testing of Electrical Installations

 Complicated?
 Yes, it is.

 Becoming an electrician has never been more simple?